spribojac/Project_1/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 # COVID-19 and the effect on happiness
 ------------------------------------------------------------------------------------------------------------------------------------------
+## How did these factors evolve in response to the unique challenges posed by the COVID-19 pandemic in 2020?

+The year 2020 brought unprecedented challenges to the world, primarily due to the COVID-19 pandemic.
+While the pandemic itself had a direct impact on public health, it also had indirect consequences on various aspects of society, including people's overall well-being and happiness.
+This analysis aims to shed light on the relationship between the severity of COVID-19 outbreaks in different countries and their respective happiness levels.

+We performed an in-depth analysis of COVID-19 death data alongside happiness report data from different countries.
+Our goal is to explore potential relationships and insights between the COVID-19 pandemic's impact on countries and their citizens' reported happiness.

 ## Key findings
 **GDP and Happiness:**
 We found a significant association between a country's GDP and its reported happiness.
 Countries with higher GDP tend to have a more favorable happiness score.